Bridgeconn/usfm-grammar/web-usfm-parser/README.md

 console.log(myParser.usfm);

-// To use the default versification in BibleNLP const bibleNlpObj2 = {'vref':ORIGINAL_VREF, 'text':["In the begining ...", "The earth was formless ...", ...]} //Full text of a book or the whole Bible as per BibleNLP format const myParser2 = new USFMParser(null, null, null, bibleNlpObj2, "GEN");
+// To use the default versification in BibleNLP const bibleNlpObj2 = {'vref':ORIGINAL_VREF, 'text':["In the begining ...", "The earth was formless ...", ...]} //Full text of a book or the whole Bible as per BibleNLP format (23213, 31170 or 41899 lines) const myParser2 = new USFMParser(null, null, null, bibleNlpObj2, "GEN");
 console.log(myParser2.usfm);
 console.log(myParser2.warnings)